 Don’t leave your car in the middle of the road

-A car accident is not a crime scene (if there are no victims) and moving your car to the side of the road not to block the traffic is the right thing to do.
+A car accident is not a crime scene (if there are no victims) and moving your car to the side of the road so as not to block the traffic is the right thing to do.
 If your car is still operational and it is safe to do so, move it to the side of the road and let other drivers continue without disturbances to the flow of traffic.
+Put the hazard warning lights on and if necessary you can put out cones or safety barriers to alert other drivers to your stationary vehicle.
+If you are wanting to build on your car safety kit, these guys have a good range here.

 Accidents are not something you can get used to (and if you do, maybe you should reconsider driving at all) and some emotions are bound to well up.
 But don’t let them overwhelm you and cloud your reason.
 Losing your temper will only aggravate what is an already a tense situation.
 Take a few deep breaths and stay calm.